1. Engage in Environmental Education

 By: Susanna from Curiosity Saves Travel

 As I began to travel the world, I noticed many places were under similar threats to my home state – rising sea levels, melting glaciers, and biodiversity loss.
 So, I took this concept of learning about the environment with me on the road.
-My sustainable travel resolution is focused on the environmental pillar of sustainable travel.
+My sustainable travel tip is focused on the environmental pillar of sustainable travel.
 To make it a priority to see natural landscapes and learn about local species, ecosystems, and their conservation status.
-Better yet, what actions can I take during my travels and at home to help mitigate any potential threats to these natural places.
+Better yet, what actions can I take during my travels and at home to help mitigate any potential threats to these natural places?